Skip to next element

 Priming the Coil

 When you install a new coil, you must "prime" it.
 This involves dripping a few drops of e-liquid directly onto the exposed cotton of the coil before installing it.
 After filling the tank, let it sit for 5 to 10 minutes.
-This ensures the wick is fully saturated, preventing the cotton from burning the first time you press the fire button.

 Conclusion